demirantay/notebook/compsci/compilers/creating-interpreters/chapter-1.md

    If you wanted to turn Lox into an actual useful language, the very first thing you should do is flesh this out.
 String manipulation, trigonometric functions, file I/O, networking, heck, even reading input from the user would help

+- __`I STOPPED NOTENIG DOWN THIS BECUASE THE NOTE FILE NOTES TOO MUCH ABOUT CODE, SO THERE IS NO POINT TO RE-WRITE THE CODE SNIPPETS, I WILL JSUT READ IT FROM THE SITE`__

 <br>
 <br>